 August 25, 2021 | 6 min read

-The growing popularity of working from home, and the surge in the globalization of businesses, has boosted the popularity of virtual events.
+The growing popularity of working from home, and the surge in the globalization of businesses, have boosted the popularity of virtual events.

-During the pandemic, businesses across the globe increased using digital channels to communicate.
-Investments in technology and products for remote meetings virtual events have increased and resulted in easier-to-use products.
-Virtual and hybrid events are now an integral part of many organizations' event strategies.
+During the COVID-19 pandemic, businesses around the globe increased using digital channels to communicate.
+Investments in technology and products for remote meetings and virtual events resulted in easier-to-use products.
+Virtual and hybrid events are now integral to many organizations' event strategies.

 Along with the increasing popularity of hybrid and virtual events, there is a growing need for virtual events to be accessible to people with language difficulties and disabilities.

 Why is it essential to make virtual events more accessible?

 According to World Bank data, 15% of the world's population experiences some form of disability.

 According to W3, about 20% of the population in the USA has hearing problems.

 According to the World Health Organization, at least 2.2 billion people have vision problems.
 Color blindness affects approximately 8% of men.